curipha/Rutulys/README.md

 Your current directory becomes source path.
 Before running Rutulys, you have to `cd` to your source path.

-#### Backup path
-As known as `@backuppath`.

-Just an archive directory.
-This directory MUST be writable by Rutulys.
-That's all.

-Rutulys will create one directory for each source (original) text file.
-Backup files will be created in the directory.

-Backup feature cannot be disabled.
-I'm **sure** that the day you use this backup will come.

 ### Directory structure

 ```